No Products in the Cart

 Though sleep paralysis is thought to be a regular occurrence in REM sleep, it is considered to be a part of sleep disorders when it occurs outside of REM sleep.

-Sleep disorders can affect anyone at any point of time.
-It can happen in people who already have narcolepsy, cataplexy, and hypnagogic hallucinations.
+Sleep disorders can affect anyone at any point in time.
+It can happen to people who already have narcolepsy, cataplexy, and hypnagogic hallucinations.
 When it appears in the absence of narcolepsy, it is referred to as Isolated Sleep Paralysis.
 Sleep paralysis can last anywhere from seconds to minutes.

-Sleep paralysis, which has been estimated to affect from as little as 1.7% to as much as 40% of the general population, with the majority of incidents involving students, generally peaks by age 30 and appears to be associated with post-traumatic stress disorder, narcolepsy, and panic attacks.
-In one study, an increased rate (65%), intensity, and duration of sleep paralysis was observed in a group of Cambodian refugees suffering post-traumatic stress disorder.
+Sleep paralysis affects between 1.7% and 40% of the general population, with students being the most commonly affected group.
+The condition typically peaks by age 30 and is often associated with post-traumatic stress disorder, narcolepsy, and panic attacks.
+In one study, a 65% increase in the rate, intensity, and duration of sleep paralysis episodes was observed among Cambodian refugees suffering from post-traumatic stress disorder.

 If you notice the following symptoms during a sleep paralysis episode, consult your doctor.

-The ability to wake up during episodes of sleep paralysis is not entirely possible, but one can influence sleep quality and increase awareness.
+The ability to wake up during episodes of sleep paralysis is not entirely possible, but one might be able to influence sleep quality and increase awareness.

 Studies have found that some people can move certain parts of their bodies, most notably their fingers and feet.
 Simply try to concentrate on moving these parts while breathing slowly.